What Is a PPC Audit? Why Are PPC Audits Important? And How Do You Do a PPC Audit?

 You’ll see this type of PPC audit performed most often by agencies or consultants to promote their PPC management services.
 They’ll audit your PPC program for free.
 Then, they’ll return recommendations that they’ll offer to implement for you at their regular fees.

 There’s nothing wrong with this.
-But these types of audits have limits and can vary greatly in how useful they are.
-It depends on how heavily the audit team relies on their tools, and how much time they spend getting to truly understanding your business and goals.
+However, these types of audits have limits and can vary greatly in how useful they are.
+It depends on how heavily the audit team relies on their tools and how much time they spend getting to truly understand your business and goals.

 Things change rapidly in paid search.
 What worked yesterday might not work today.